bldavies/bldavies.com/content/blog/motu-wp.md

 Wellbeing and Macroeconomics | 0.19 (0.11) | 1.77 (2.88) | 2.76
 Productivity and Innovation | 0.36 (0.17) | 2.26 (2.40) | 2.26

-All five fields have small-world coefficients greater than one, thereby satisfying Humphries and Gurney's criterion.
+All five fields have small-world coefficients greater than one, and therefore satisfy Humphries and Gurney's criterion.
 However, the ratio of observed and baseline clustering coefficients is not as large in any field as it is in the full coauthorship network.
 Moreover, only two fields have mean distances close to those expected in an equivalent Erdös-Rényi random graph.
 The best candidate for a small world---that is, a world with high clustering and as-random geodesic distances---is the Productivity and Innovation coauthorship network, despite it having the lowest small-world coefficient.